by TeachThought Staff

 Why Learning Through Social Networks Is The Future

 Learning to create, manage and promote a professional learning network (PLN) will soon become, if it’s not already, one of the most necessary and sought after skills for a global citizen, and as such, must become a prominent feature of any school curriculum.

 Few progressive educationalists would argue that a personal learning network (PLN) is not incredibly valuable and important.
 Passionate advocates including Murray, Whitby, and Sheninger lead with clarity in such discussions.
-The wealth of professional development that stems from such a network is quickly defining it as an essential tool for teachers, and will, I believe, replace organised costly professional development undertaken by organisations.
+The wealth of professional development that stems from such a network is quickly defining it as an essential tool for teachers, and will, I believe, replace organized costly professional development undertaken by organizations.

 1. Curating (Ideas & Community)